weso/rdfsync/README.md

-# cidoc-sync
+# rdfsync
-Tools to synchronise data between the ontology files and Wikibase instance for CIDOC
+algorithm to synchronise data between the ontology files and a given Wikibase instance.